 Skip to main content

 In the last budget blog post, we talked about if good is really good enough.
-Let’s now focus on turning your budget process upside down.
+Let’s now focus on turning your budget process upside down to increase profitability.
+(This content was last reviewed and updated in 2025 to ensure relevance.)

 So, have you done your benchmarking studies to determine how you’re performing relative to average?
 Perhaps you started to ask your team some really hard questions about where and why you need to change your business.
 One of the most useful things that I have found in doing the next step is really to turn your budgeting process upside down, and by that, I mean turning your income statement upside down.